emacsway/emacsway.github.io/_sources/en/service-layer.txt

 Often you can see how some method of the class django.db.models.Model takes as an argument the HTTP-request object django.http.request.HttpRequest, for example, to check the permissions.

 The HTTP request object is the Application Layer logic, while the model class is the logic of the Domain Layer, i.e. objects of the real world, which are also called business rules.
+Checking permissions is also the logic of Application Layer.

 The lower layer should not be aware of the higher layer.
 Domain-level logic should not be aware of application-level logic.